-The United States is making the most advanced supercomputers available to scientists to help fight the 2019 novel coronavirus (COVID-19).
+The United States is making the world’s most advanced supercomputers available to scientists around the globe to help fight the 2019 novel coronavirus (COVID-19).

 This initiative will “unleash the power of American supercomputing resources to … help researchers discover new treatments and vaccines,” President Trump said on March 22.

 Using these computers, scientists will be able to answer complex questions about the virus’ genetic code or molecular shape in hours or days instead of weeks or months.

 Through this project, researchers can submit proposals to an online portal where they will be reviewed and matched with computing power.

 Many of these computers already aid in scientific discovery.
 For example, NASA’s Pleiades supercomputer at the Ames Research Center in California ordinarily simulates massive objects at the center of the galaxy.
 It will now be used to accelerate understanding of COVID-19 to help beat the virus.